-Just outside of the parish, Blandford Forum Town Council, Blandford St Mary Parish Council and Bryanston Parish Council are working together on their Neighbourhood Plan.
+Just outside of the parish, Blandford Forum Town Council, Blandford St Mary Parish Council and Bryanston Parish Council have been working together on their Neighbourhood Plan.
 Their Neighbourhood Plan has explored the possibility of development taking place on land just north of the bypass, up to the edge of this parish near Letton Park.
-The Examiner's report rejected this proposal, and the Blandford Plus group subsequently withdrew the plan in order to undertake further work on options for development before re-submitting.
-The issue of the town's expansion is also being explored through the Local Plan review.
-All this has highlighted that changes just outside the area may impact on this parish, such as the character of Letton Park, and the gap between the village of Pimperne and Blandford Forum which is a fragile one, and we will try to protect these through this Neighbourhood Plan.
+The issue of the town's expansion is also being explored through the Local Plan, although this is still at an early stage and is unlikely to be adopted before 2023/24, and the developer has submitted a speculative application for up to 600 dwellings on land north and east of the bypass, including land within Pimperne parish.
+The character of Letton Park, and the gap between the village of Pimperne and Blandford Forum, are fragile, and we will continue to try to protect these through this Neighbourhood Plan.